siongui/userpages/content/articles/2016/01/11/gopherjs-dom-example-access-input-element-value%en.rst

 First we write a simple HTML for our demo:

-.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/event/index.html
+.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/input/index.html

-We will attach an `onclick event`_ handler to the *div* element whose *id* is *foo*.
-When users click the *div* element, the content of the *div* element will be changed, and print a message on the browser console.
+We will attach an `onkeyup event`_ handler to the *input* element whose *id* is *foo*.
+When users type something in the *input* element, the content of the *input* element will be accessed and the value of the *input* element will be printed out below.

-.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/event/bind.go
+.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/input/input.go

-As the above code show, the event registration is almost the same as JavaScript counterpart.
-The *println* will print messages on browser console, which is the same as *console.log* in JavaScript.
+The code is almost translated directly from JavaScript.
+If you are familiar with DOM manipulation in JavaScript, the code looks very similar.
 Now compile the Go_ code to JavaScript_ by:

 .. code-block:: bash

-  $ gopherjs build bind.go -o demo.js
+  $ gopherjs build input.go -o demo.js

 Put *demo.js* together with the *index.html* in the same directory and open the *index.html* with your browser.
-You will see the text ``Click Me`` in the browser window.
-Open your browser console, click the text, you will see the text becomes ``I am Clicked`` and the message
-``This message is printed in browser console``. is printed on the console.

-.. .. show_github_file:: siongui userpages content/code/gopherjs-dom/Makefile
+You will type something in the *input* and you will see what you typed are printed out below.

 ----